brooklabteam/www-ekipafanihy/research.md

 <img src="/assets/research/Analambotaka roost.jpeg" alt="bat" class="float-start col-md-5" />

 One of Ekipa Fanihy’s goals is to protect the forest in Analambotaka, one of our field sites, where a large colony of *Pteropus rufus* roost.
 This area and much of the surrounding forest are cut and burned each year for cattle grazing, as is commonly practiced in Madagascar.
-Ekipa is currently working with the local fokontany and commune to create a VEOY/VOI protected area.
+Ekipa is currently working with the local fokontany and commune to create a VOI protected area.
 We also plan to work with the community to build and improve the bridges and roads leading to and from the Analambotaka area.

 <div style="clear:both;">&nbsp;</div>